Editor’s note: This post was updated on Feb. 17, 2023.

-Hacky sacks are a hit with adults and children alike, offering endless opportunities for active fun.
-For beginners or old-school pros, this simple bag of beans is a great addition to any family’s active toolbox.
+Hacky sacks are a hit with adults and children alike, offering endless opportunities for physical activity and fun.
+For beginners or old-school pros, this simple bean bag is a great addition to any family’s active toolbox.
 So grab your hacky sack (or make one!) and try our nine activities for fun and developing physical literacy.

 1. Junior Juggler (skills: throwing, catching)